hbod8/FilmGarden/README.md

 - Read up about [Forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
 - In doubt, ask someone listed in the repo or FilmExperiments organization!

+### A beautiful and fun editor for use with this site

+It can be weird that markdown has all this syntax and symbols.
+The editor [Obsidian](https://obsidian.md) provides an app which you can use to edit the site!
+You can just download it, and open the `content/` folder as a "vault" (The Obsidian term for a folder of text files.)

+The site supports all the styling features of obsidian.

 ### (For development-interested folks)

 #### Restore